-Building the best Computer for Animation requires some specific Hardware Components and just a tiny bit of insight into the inner workings of 2D & 3D Animation Software and how they use the hardware.
+Building the best Computer for Animation requires some specific Hardware Components and just a tiny bit of insight into the inner workings of 2D & 3D Animation Software and how they use your PC’s hardware.

-Browsing for new Computer Parts is always a lot of fun and in this article, you might find a few things that will make that process easier and even more interesting!
+Browsing for new Computer Parts is always a lot of fun and in this article, you will find a few things that will make that process easier and let you optimize your workloads.

 Now, this Article “Best Computer for Animation” is structured into three parts:

-And the last Part gives you finished Desktop Computer Builds in different Price Tiers if you would just like to see how a complete Computer Build for Animation would look like in your budget.
+Finished Desktop Computer Builds in different Price Tiers that lets you see how a completed Computer Build for Animation would look like within your budget.

 Before we take a look at what hardware we should put in our best Computer for Animation let’s see how Animation Tasks actually use the Hardware.

-Now, when I animate I usually do some of the following:
+Now, independent from the 3D-Software, when I animate I usually do some of the following:

-I pose rigged characters, set Keyframes, adjust Animation Curves, Move objects around for Keying on new Frames, move my view and cameras around a lot or play back the animations to be able to check and revise them, among others.
+I pose rigged characters, set Keyframes, adjust Animation Curves, Move objects around for Keying on new Frames, move my view and cameras around a lot, or play back the animations to be able to check and revise them.

-All of these processes have one thing in common: I am actively tweaking things inside my Software and expect an immediate result.
+All of these processes have one thing in common: I am actively tweaking things inside my Software and expect immediate visual feedback.

 I don’t push a button and wait for 2 minutes while walking around the office, no, I expect the Viewport or Menus or other User Interface Elements in my Software to update right away.

-Think of Rendering, Simulation, Texture Baking or Encoding to name a few.
-These would be Processes where you don’t actively interact with the Computer, but mainly let it run its tasks on its own until it is finished.
+Think of Rendering, Simulation, Texture Baking, or Encoding to name a few.
+These are Processes where you don’t actively interact with the Computer, but mainly let it run its tasks on its own until it is finished.

 Why is this important?